Risk Analyst Jobs in USA with Visa Sponsorship

 Do banks and financial institutions sponsor visas for risk analysts?

-Yes, major banks and financial institutions are among the most active H-1B sponsors for risk analysts.
+Yes, major banks and financial institutions are among the most active H-1B visa sponsors for risk analysts.
 JPMorgan Chase, Goldman Sachs, Citigroup, Bank of America, and Morgan Stanley regularly file petitions for risk professionals.
 Insurance companies like AIG and Marsh McLennan also sponsor risk analyst positions.

 What certifications are most valued for sponsored risk analyst roles?